 To access Novell NetWare servers, you first need to do some setup on the NetWare servers.
 Then you'll be able to use those network files and printers from your NeXT computer(s).

-To use the Novell client software, you need a PC network running NetWare 286 (version 2.15 or higher) or NetWare 386 (version 3.1 or higher).
+the setup To use the Novell client software, you need a PC network running NetWare 286 (version 2.15 or higher) or NetWare 386 (version 3.1 or higher).
 You also need to make a physical connection between your NeXT computer(s) and Novell network, either by connecting both to the same Ethernet segment or by using a bridge or IPX router to connect separate segments.
 On each of the NetWare servers, create a user account for each NeXT user who will access those servers.
 Make sure the NetWare accounts belong to the group EVERYONE, or the NetWare file and directory permissions won't map correctly to the UNIX permissions.
 With this minimal setup, you can access the files on the NetWare servers from your NeXT computer(s).

 file access